cvlucian/owasp_top_10_maturity_categories_for_security_champions/README.md

-# OWASP top 10 Maturity Categories for Security Champions
+# OWASP Top 10 Maturity Categories for Security Champions

 You have heard of this term - Security Champions or was it Satellites (that sounds weird..)?